Computer Input-Output Devices

-Whereas input and output hardware are best explained in their separate entities, there are standout devices which combine both functionalities.
-These devices are categorized loosely as input/output (IO) hardware.
+Whereas input and output devices are best explained in their separate entities, there are stand-out devices which offer both functionalities.
+These devices are categorized loosely as input output devices.

-Input/output hardware permit data and information input as well as data and information output.
+They permit data input as well as output.

-A fully operational network device in the computer allows the transfer of data and information between two or more computers.
-A network interface installation can be wired (Ethernet) or wireless and once configured correctly will bring into life a Local Area Network (LAN) that is wired and wireless respectively.
+Network installation an configuration can be used as input output hardware.
+This permits the transfer of data and information between two or more computers.
+This network can be wired (Ethernet) or wireless and once configured correctly will bring into life a Local Area Network (LAN) that is wired and wireless respectively.

 Either of the above installations uses standard protocols and devices in order to make communication possible.
 In order to install and enable Ethernet communication, some or all of the following devices need to be installed and configured:

 First, an Ethernet card is installed manually on available PCI or PCI-e slot inside the computer, if none is installed.
 Actually, all computers ship with network cards preinstalled.